Fittonia are a truly classic terrarium plant.

 Step 2: Fittonia Terrarium Plants

 Sourcing the plants for this terrarium should be very easy indeed.
 All that’s required is a handful of Fittonia plants, any desirable extras and enough moss to cover the soil.
 Simple!

 Don’t worry about getting any specific type of Fittonia.
 There are a couple of main varieties but it’s not critical to get any one in particular.

 You’re much more likely to find one of the verschaffeltii or albivenis varieties.
 They’re identified by their smaller leaves when compared with the broad-leaved superb.

-I’d try to get at least two colours here.
+I’d try to get at least two colors here.
 Enough to provide lots of vibrancy and a nice degree of contrast.